10 Venomous Thai Snakes From Rare To Famous

 Length: 35-75cm.

-Part of the same Rhabdophis family as the red-necked keelback.
-It’s another rear-fanged snake which chews venom in manually, and it was also considered “harmless” for years.
-The question on everyone’s lips was whether the blue-necked keelback was underestimated as well.
-A 2008 report hinted at a strong yes.
+The blue-necked keelback is another rear-fanged snake which chews venom in manually.
+Like its cousin, it was considered to be “harmless” for many years.
+Therefore, the question on everyone’s lips was whether the blue-necked keelback was underestimated as well, and a 2008 report hinted at a strong yes.

 It happened on October 18th 2004, in Bukit Timah Nature Reserve in Singapore.
 At 19:40, R. Subaraj scooped up a 35cm blue-necked keelback for examination, which immediately landed a shallow bite.
-It struggled in his grip for ten minutes, refusing to calm down, until at 19:50, it swung its jaw down and landed a deep bite.
+The keelback struggled in his grip for ten minutes, refusing to calm down, until at 19:50, it swung its jaws down hard and delivered a much deeper bite.
 It immediately commenced chewing, and Subaraj only dislodged it after serious effort.
-He wasn’t worried, as he had been bitten by a paradise tree snake and oriental watersnake before without event.
-But just 1 minute later, everything started to spin.
-A “cloud of darkness” engulfed him, and Subaraj fell to the floor, as his nurse wife watched and screamed.

-At 19:52, Subaraj broke out in a cold sweat and his breathing became laboured, as his wife attended him.
-Emergency services arrived with a stretcher at 20:20, but Subaraj refused to go.
-He promised not to go if he could walk forward in a straight line, a task he completed.
+At 19:52, Subaraj broke out in a cold sweat, and his breathing became laboured, as his wife attended to him.
+Emergence services arrived with a stretcher at 20:20, but Subaraj refused to go.
+He promised not to leave if he could walk forward in a straight line, a task he completed.
 His breathing was starting to improve as well.
-This little researched snake seems to have extremely fast venom, both in onset and recovery.
-The next day, Subaraj guided a birding client around the forest, slurring his words a little and struggling to complete sentences, but mostly okay.

 7 Siamese spitting cobra